Glasfasergewebe auf Rolle Vlitex Brandbegrenzungsdecken Blog

 Limited recommendation from us – just for the cases mentioned above.

-E-glass blanket – e.g. VLITEX Fire blanket Premium S
+E-glass blanket – e.g. VLITEX STANDARD

 Usually “only” 600 – 800 °C are measured for Li-ion fires – the E-glass blanket can cope with these.
 However, short outliers upwards are always to be expected, and that’s where the material shows weaknesses.
 An e-glass blanket is also – despite silicone coating – not suitable for multiple use.
 It is usually subjected to too much stress during use.